 World Leprosy Day was established in 1954 by French journalist and activist, Raoul Follereau.
 Follereau created World Leprosy Day with two goals: to advocate for the equal treatment of persons affected by leprosy and to reeducate the public about leprosy by correcting historical misconceptions surrounding the disease.

-*In India, World Leprosy Day is celebrated on 30 January, the anniversary of Mahatma Gandhi’s death.
+*In India, Leprosy Day is always celebrated on 30 January, the anniversary of Mahatma Gandhi’s death.